AdobeDocs/experience-manager-64.de-DE/help/sites-deploying/configuring-osgi.md

 ---
 title: Konfigurieren von OSGi
 seo-title: Configuring OSGi
 description: OSGi ist ein wesentlicher Bestandteil der Technologien von Adobe Experience Manager (AEM).
 OSGi wird zur Steuerung der AEM-Bundles und ihrer Konfiguration verwendet.
-In diesem Artikel erfahren Sie, wie Sie die Konfigurationseinstellungen solcher Bundles verwalten können.
+In diesem Artikel wird beschrieben, wie Sie die Konfigurationseinstellungen für solche Bundles verwalten können.
 seo-description: OSGi is a fundamental element in the technology stack of Adobe Experience Manager (AEM).
 It is used to control the composite bundles of AEM and their configuration.
 This article details how you can manage the configuration settings for such bundles.
 uuid: b39059a5-dd61-486a-869a-0d7a732c3a47
 contentOwner: User